 Everybody knows that you need to keep babies away from poison.
 And that’s not just because Bret Michaels is always asking people to talk dirty to him.
 It’s more because your kids don’t want nothin’ but a good time, and things that look like fun can harm them real quick.
-You know your baby thinks every brightly colored cube of detergent is a chew toy, and you’ve probably done your due diligence in putting away the things you think are the real killers.
+You know your baby thinks every brightly colored cube of plastic is a chew toy, and you’ve probably done your due diligence in putting away the things you think are the real killers.
 But some of the stuff that prompts calls to Poison Control may surprise you.
 Be safe and check it out.

 The Big 3